-Travelling to Iraq or Syria in most cases is a one-way ticket.
-As parents it’s important that we play our part in ensuring we don’t lose any more children.
-It’s vital that we understand the risks our children face and are able to engage with them in order to have a frank, honest two-way conversation about this complicated subject.
+Since the conflict in Syria began in 2011, it is thought that hundreds of young people have travelled from the UK to the region.
+Recently we have seen cases of children as young as 14 attempting to make the journey.
+For many, this is a one-way ticket.
+It’s vital that we as parents understand the risks our children face and are able to engage with them in order to have a frank, honest conversation about this complicated subject.
 The following information will help you understand the issues and how you can help your children if they need it.

 What is the risk?

-Extremists are targeting impressionable young people through social media and the internet in order to influence their minds in much the same way that sexual predators operate online.
+Extremists target impressionable young people through social media and the internet to influence their minds using the same tactics as sexual predators.

 Their message can have a powerful impact on someone who’s young, possibly unsure of their path in life, and may lack confidence.

-The notion of being empowered, free from parental control has a certain appeal, but the truth about ISIS is a different matter.
-Summary executions, living in squalor and in-fighting are a far cry from the promises made on social media.
+The theme of adventure, and freedom from parental control has appeal, but the truth is a different matter.
+Summary executions, squalor and in-fighting are a far cry from the promises made on social media.